 • Neutralize free radicals through antioxidant effects

-• Potentially help maintain a slightly alkaline body environment, which may support immune health
+• Potentially helps maintain a slightly alkaline body environment, which may support immune health

 Some lab studies have indicated that highly oxygenated, alkaline environments may be less conducive to the growth of cancer cells.
 However, reputable medical institutions like MD Anderson Cancer Center and the National Cancer Institute emphasize that while hydration and a healthy diet are vital, alkaline water alone is not a cure or treatment for cancer.
 It should be viewed as a supportive wellness tool, not a standalone solution.